UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw7-typesys.md

 * (d) Write a definition of `takewhile`.

-If you are not able to write implementations of `drop` and `takewhile` with the proper types, you may get partial credit by commenting out the `check-type` forms in parts (a) and (c).

 Related reading: Read Section 6.6.3 on quantified types.
-Look especially at the definitions of `list2`, `list3`, `length`, and `revapp`.
+Look especially at the definitions of `list2`, `list3`, `length`, and `revapp` starting around page 400.

 <hr>